btnpushnmunky/pygallerycreator/readme.md

 * `pip install -r requirements.txt`
 * `pip install git+https://github.com/pyinstaller/pyinstaller.git`

+If you're building on Windows, you may need to install `pywin32`.
+To do so: `conda install pywin32==220`.

 To build the gui:

 * Adjust `gui_wx.spec` to match your file paths.